|

 Sunless tans are not permanent because only the outer layer of the skin is effected and we continually shed this layer of the skin through the process of exfoliation.
 Typically it takes about three weeks for this layer to "turn over" completely.
 Use of exfoliating scrubs or exfoliating products can speed the exfoliation process and thereby shorten the duration of a sunless tan.

-Regulatory Issues Currently, a majority of states regulate commercial tanning devices that emit ultraviolet light.
+Currently, a majority of states regulate commercial tanning devices that emit ultraviolet light.
 With today's cosmetic-enhancing demand, there are countless devices that are ultraviolet free, which are used to create a sunless tan.
 Currently no state regulatory office directly regulates these types of services or devices.
 Because regulatory changes can happen quickly, it would be wise for those offering sunless services to contact their State Board of Cosmetology to verify licensing requirements or pending regulations.
 Some states are actively considering training requirements for sunless application.

-Food And Drug Administration Guidelines Prompted by questions about the safety and legality of sunless use, the following information produced by the FDA is intended to address such inquiries.
+Prompted by questions about the safety and legality of sunless use, the following information produced by the FDA is intended to address such inquiries.

-What does the law say about color additives, and DHA in particular?
 The Food, Drug, and Cosmetic Act (FD&C Act), Section 721 authorizes the regulation of color additives, including their uses and restrictions.
 These regulations are found in Title 21,Code of Federal Regulations (21 CFR), beginning at Part 70.
 If a color additive is not permitted by regulation or is used in a way that does not comply with the specific regulation(s) authorizing its use, it is considered unsafe under the law.
 Such misuse of color additives causes a cosmetic to be adulterated.

 DHA is listed in the regulations as a color additive for use in imparting color to the human body.
 However, its use in cosmetics - including sunless "tanning" products - is restricted to external application (21 CFR 73.2150).
 According to the CFR, "externally applied" cosmetics are those "applied only to external parts of the body and not to the lips or any body surface covered by mucous membrane" (21 CFR 70.3v).